 1. Develop A Balance

 Employees need to be able to have a life outside of work.
 They cannot forget about their families.
 They should use vacation days and personal time without having to worry about being punished.
+Just imagine… relaxing holistic holidays or wellness retreat for your holistic lifestyle.

 When the workdays end a person should not check their email.
 This will make them happier and more productive at work.
 They need to remember why they are going to work in the first place.